aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/_index.md

 ### [Aspose.Tasks Rate Management and Recurring Tasks](./rate-recurring-tasks/)
 Master MS Project rate management and recurring tasks with Aspose.Tasks .NET.
 Learn to automate tasks, handle rates, and manage split parts for project workflows.
 ### [Aspose.Tasks Task Management and Table Formatting](./task-table-management/)
-Configure and manage tables effortlessly in Aspose.Tasks for .NET with step-by-step tutorials.
+Configure and manage tables effortlessly in Aspose.Tasks for .NET with step‑by‑step tutorials.
 Enhance project management efficiency and presentation skills.
 ### [Aspose.Tasks Text and View Configuration](./text-view-configuration/)
 Explore Aspose.Tasks for .NET Tutorials on text and view configuration.
 Master text styles, Tiff compression, timeline views, and more for enhanced project management.
 ### [Aspose.Tasks VBA Module and Reference Handling](./vba-module-reference/)
 Are you ready to elevate your project management capabilities using Aspose.Tasks .NET?
 Dive into our comprehensive tutorials for VBA module and reference handling.
 ### [Aspose.Tasks View and WBS Code Configuration](./view-wbs-code-configuration/)
 Master Aspose.Tasks for .NET views and WBS codes.
-Customize project management with our step-by-step tutorials.
+Customize project management with our step‑by‑step tutorials.
 Download now for seamless project visualization.
 ### [Aspose.Tasks Time Configuration and Recurrence Patterns](./time-recurrence-configuration/)
 Explore Aspose.Tasks for .NET tutorials on time configuration and recurrence patterns.
 Effortlessly manage calendars, customize working times, and optimize project scheduling.
 ### [Aspose.Tasks File Format Options](./file-format-options/)